vighneshiyer/publications/papers/thesis/chapters/intro.typ

   - Sampled RTL simulation assumes that verification has done its job, but that is often the bottleneck */

+/*
+- Digital hardware is everywhere, especially on your phone, laptop, desktop, and through the cloud (datacenters)
+- Scaling trends of microprocessors
+- Accelerators galore
+- But what do accelerators do for you?
+Consider your phone.
+What do you use it for?
+What role do these accelerators play?
+- Single-thread performance is still king
+- But it isn't scaling?
+Not true!
+Vertical integration gives continual benefits.
+Speedometer scores are the key.
+Energy efficiency of cores continues to improve.
+Cores themselves have become more heterogeneous.
+- But how does this work in practice?
+There is no vertical iteration loop prior to tape out?
+So, there is still a full silicon spin cycle + software development time to figure out optimizations.
+How does Apple do it?
+Why do others lag so far behind?
+*/

 /* Random notes
 - Moore's law, dennard scaling, dark silicon, the typical plot of perf over time, accelerators on dies, reemergence of mass integration like MCM and wafer scale packaging, but even with all this, ml accelerators, the vast majority of power consumption and time per application is spent on the general purpose cores, then show geekerwan scaling on spec for apple cores, also show speedometer here, also talk about p and e cores
 - The parallelism panic at the parlab days